martintrojer/martintrojer.github.com/content/post/2013-09-07-retrofitting-the-reloaded-pattern-into-clojure-projects.md

     (stop s)))
 ```

 The records themselves hold their state (typically in an atom) which gets updated by the `start` and `stop` functions.
-Here's an example;
+Here's an example:

 ```clojure
 (defrecord JettyServer [cfg state]